Nyholm Prize for Education

 - Candidates are NOT permitted to nominate themselves

-- A two page supporting statement addressing the selection criteria
+- A one page supporting statement addressing the selection criteria

 - Nominations open on 1 September 2014

 - Nominations close on 15 January 2015

 - Prize winners are chosen by the RSC Awards Sub-Committee

 - Prize winner receives £5000, a medal and a certificate

 Sir Nyholm, 1917-1971, was born in New South Wales, Australia and his work centred on coordination (metal complex) chemistry, particular on arsines as ligands.
 Alongside his research activities in this area, he was also an ardent campaigner for the improvement of science education.
 He undertook roles as a chemistry teacher and lecturer in various institutions in both the UK and Australia.
 Whilst involve with the Royal Society of Chemistry, he played a large and leading role in the launch of RSC journal Education in Chemistry.

 The Prize was formerly known as the Sir Ronald Nyholm Lectureship and was awarded by the Education and Dalton Division in alternate years.
 The Nyholm Prize for Education continues to recognise achievements by those working in education in the chemical scientists, whilst the Nyholm Prize for Inorganic Chemistry rewards those in the field of inorganic chemistry.

 Winners of the Nyholm Prize for Education, previously known as the Sir Ronald Nyholm Lectureship and run in alternate years by the Education Divison.